bobosola/media-file-date-fixer/README.md

 - a count of the files updated
 - an errors list with the error description and file paths of the problem files

-Note that EXIF data can be missing from an image for several reasons, including if the image was edited in a way that removes the metadata, if the image was taken from a non-digital source like a scanned print, or if the image was originally uploaded to a service that strips EXIF data.
-It can also happen if the image was cropped in certain editing software.
+Note that EXIF data can be missing from an image for several reasons, including if the image was edited in a way that removes the metadata, if the image was taken from a non-digital source like a scanned print, or if the image was uploaded to a service that strips EXIF data.

 Note also that for video files, the [nom-exif](https://github.com/mindeng/nom-exif) code only attempts to read and update the Created date.
 So the Modify date in copied video files is not updated.